 Watching for recurrence

-During follow-up care, a doctor familiar with your or your child’s medical history can give you personalized information about the risk of recurrence.
-The doctor will ask specific questions about the patient’s health.
-Some people may have blood tests or imaging tests done as part of regular follow-up care, but testing recommendations depend on several factors, including the type and stage of cancer originally diagnosed and the types of treatment given.
+During follow-up care, a doctor familiar with your child’s medical history can give you personalized information about the risk of recurrence.
+The doctor will ask specific questions about your child's health.
+Some people may have blood tests or imaging tests done as part of regular follow-up care, but testing recommendations depend on several factors, including the type and stage of cancer first diagnosed and the types of treatment given.

 The anticipation before having a follow-up test or waiting for test results can add stress to you or a family member.
 This is sometimes called “scan-xiety.”
 Learn more about how to cope with this type of stress.